(Disorders of Head Size)

 Delays in the development of physical abilities or language

-In order to make a diagnosis, the healthcare provider may consider symptoms and medical history, and perform a physical exam of the skull and body.
-You will commonly be referred to a specialist, such as a geneticist to help make a diagnosis.
+To make a diagnosis, the healthcare provider may consider symptoms and health history, and do a physical exam of the skull and body.
+You will often be referred to a specialist, such as a geneticist to help make a diagnosis.
 The healthcare provider may also order tests:

 CT scan or MRI scans (MRI scans often show more detail)

 Head size is often considered during diagnosis.
-A healthcare provider will use a measuring tape to measure the circumference of the head.
-That is the distance around the head.
+A healthcare provider will use a measuring tape to measure the distance around your baby’s head (circumference).
 The tape is usually placed just above the eyebrows and around the widest part of the head.
 This number is compared with standard growth charts.

 Head size can change as a baby grows into a toddler or young child.
-Measurement of head size may be done at every well check or office visit in order to find out whether the head is changing shape.
+A child’s head size may be measured at every well visit or office visit to see if the head is changing shape.
 This usually continues until age 3, unless there is a reason to keep track past that age.

 Some cephalic disorders are clearly present from birth.
 Others are not.
-Call your healthcare provider if you have concerns about your child’s ability to meet milestones as expected, such as starting to roll over, crawl, walk, or speak at the expected age.
+Call the healthcare provider if you have concerns about your child’s ability to meet developmental milestones.
+These include starting to roll over, crawl, walk, or speak at the expected age.
 Also call if you are concerned about the shape of your child’s face or head.

 Treatment for cephalic disorders depends on the type of disorder.
 Treatments may include: